-If an engine alarm sounds, immediately shut off the engine until the problem is found and corrected.
+If an engine alarm sounds and/or a warning lamp lights, immediately shut off the engine until the problem is found and corrected.
+Refer to the engine owner's manual for information on the alarms and warning lamps installed with your engines.

-Volvo Penta EDC Display
+Volvo Penta EVC Display

-The Volvo Penta electronic engine monitoring system is standard with Volvo diesel engines and optional on some Volvo gas engines.
+The Volvo Penta electronic engine monitoring system is standard with Volvo IPS engines.
 The system monitors all of your engine functions on one instrument at the touch of a button.
-Engine speed, coolant temperature, battery voltage, and boost pressure (diesel engines) can be monitored in analog or digital display in 8 different languages.
+Engine speed, coolant temperature, battery voltage and boost pressure can be monitored in analog or digital display in 8 different languages.
 In addition to monitoring basic engine information, you can switch modes to monitor current or average fuel consumption.